charmaineyhong/car_park_status/README.md

 Loads and cleans the static car park details from the CSV file.
 It validates that all required fields (e.g., `car_park_no`, `address`, `x_coord`, `y_coord`, etc.) are present and converts numeric fields appropriately.

 ### 2. API Fetcher (`api_fetcher.py`)
 Retrieves real-time car park availability data from the API, processes the JSON response, and converts it into a structured Pandas DataFrame.
-It extracts key information such as `carpark_number`, `update_datetime`, `total_lots`, `lot_type`, `lots_available`, and the global feed timestamp.
+It extracts key information such as `carpark_number`, `update_datetime`, `total_lots`, `lot_type`, `lots_available`.

 ### 3. Data Merger (`data_merger.py`)
 Merges the static data with the API data based on a common key (`car_park_no`).
 If necessary, it renames columns so that both data sources use a consistent key.
 It also handles missing values to ensure data consistency.